Arthur Labinjo-Hughes: Hundreds at vigil in Solihull

 - Published

-A vigil has been held for murdered Arthur Labinjo-Hughes outside the home where he suffered at the hands of his stepmother and father.
+A vigil has been held for murdered Arthur Labinjo-Hughes near the home where he suffered at the hands of his stepmother and father.

 Hundreds of people gathered in Cranmore Road, Solihull, to pay their respects to the six-year-old.